Tuesday, March 27, 2012

 that was poured out on Christ on the cross."

 Coming as it did after several years of exposure to Christ-centered preaching and the narrative/historical approach to preaching, this one sweeping sentence stated in a few words a key that promises to open up the Bible in passage after passage.
-Finding it there at the beginning of my new study Bible has given me the idea to just start reading the Bible and examine "every instance of wrath of God against sin, and his punishments of sin" and see if it is so.
+Finding it there at the beginning of my new study Bible has given me the idea to just start reading the Bible and examine "every instance of wrath of God against sin, and his punishments of sin" and see if it is so.and his punishments of sin,

 The Demoniac of the Garasenes